Skip to main content

 Use pen and paper.

-Pair with another ritual.
+Pair it with an existing ritual.

-Choose one priority.
+Choose one clear priority.

-Set it aside.
+Set it aside intentionally.

 ❄️ Why It Works Psychologically